tomyoritaka/manufacturing-process-optimisation-academic/README.md

 This academic project requires analysis of a large dataset containing 4 input variables and 2 output variables (a defect variable and a cost variable) for a new 4-step manufacturing process (each step has 4 input variables - Temperature, Vibration, Arc Gap and Pressure - as well as the aformentioned 2 output variables).

 The numbers of defects & the costs of production are deemed too high.
-The defect numbers & the costs are also volatile - and seen to be uncontrollable.
+The defects & the costs are also volatile - and seen to be uncontrollable.
 The new production line is seen as a 'black box'.

 The owner of the manufacturing process wants to make sense of the large dataset & to control/reduce the probabilities of defects & the costs of production going forward.